bakame-php/psr7-adapter/README.md

 $app->run();
 ```

-In both cases, the `StreamInterface` objects are never detached or removed from their parent objects (ie the `Request` object or the `Response` object), the CSV objects operate on their `StreamInterface` property using the adapter stream returned by `stream_from`.
+In both cases, the `StreamInterface` objects are never detached or removed from their parent objects (ie the `Request` object or the `Response` object), the CSV objects operate on their `StreamInterface` property using the adapter stream returned by `resource_from`.

 Testing
 -------